 Expecting parents may also be offered noninvasive prenatal testing (NIPT).
 These blood tests carry no risk to the fetus, but unlike amniocentesis and CVS—which are diagnostic tests that determine whether or not your baby has a disorder—NIPT is simply a screening test that indicates the risk that your baby could have a disorder.
 If your NIPT raises concern, your doctor will recommend an amniocentesis or CVS.
 It’s important to make big decisions about your pregnancy only on the result of these diagnostic tests, Williams says.

-Only you can decide.
+Now that you have all the facts about amniocentesis, you may be wondering if the diagnostic procedure is right for you.
+The truth is: Only you can decide.
 Ultimately, you and your partner know best whether or not you want to be told if your unborn child has a genetic disorder.
 If you need help coming to a decision, have a conversation with your doctor or genetic counselor.
-For parents who want a clear yes or no answer about whether your baby has a genetic disorder, the amnio test may be right for you.
-Based on the results, you can plan ahead for life with that child or decide to terminate the pregnancy.

 Remember, while an amniocentesis is very accurate at diagnosing certain abnormalities, it has its limits, says Angie Jelin, MD, an assistant professor of gynecology and obstetrics at Johns Hopkins Medicine in Baltimore.
 As she says, “No test is going to be perfect.”